 6. Start Stocking Up Now

 Shops and supermarkets will do anything to get your custom, and that includes all manner of great deals during November and the first weeks of December.
 This is prime time for online vouchers, friends-and-family discounts, coupons, and discount codes.
 Sign up for every email newsletter you can, and make sure you have reward cards for all your favourite shops.
 Perishable items will obviously have to wait until the days before Christmas Eve, but everything else can be purchased ahead of time (just make sure to find a good hiding place if you have kids).
-If you start now, you spread your festive buys over multiple paychecks, and you can take advantage of great deals on clothes, toys, drinks, and long-life food items that can be stored away until needed.
-As well as many offers and sales, two particularly big events are coming up soon, so mark them on your calendar: "Singles Day" on 11 Nov. (a great time to buy from Chinese retailers) and Black Friday on 24 Nov.
+Ideally, you can then spread your festive buys over multiple paychecks, and you can take advantage of great deals on clothes, toys, drinks, and long-life food items that can be stored away until needed.
+As well as many offers and sales, two particularly big events happen ahead of Christmas: "Singles Day" on 11 Nov. (a great time to buy from Chinese retailers) and Black Friday and cyber weekend, at the end of the month.

 7. Never Underestimate the Power of the Pound Shop